srueg/gitops-redkeep/README.md

 # GitOps Config
-K8s resources to use with [weaveworks Flux](https://github.com/weaveworks/flux)
+K8s resources to use with [fluxcd Flux](https://github.com/fluxcd/flux)

 ## Bootstrap New Cluster